 Dr Stephanie L. Blankshein is a prehistoric maritime archaeologist specialising in the computational analysis of archaeological and environmental datasets as well as the digital recording, processing and dissemination of sites and artefacts.

 Stephanie is currently a Research Fellow in Archaeology working on the AHRC-funded 'Islands of Stone' project, focused on investigating Neolithic crannogs in Scotland.
 She has also been a Research Assistant for EduMUST, an EU-funded project focused on capacity-building in Egypt, and has had the opportunity to work on terrestrial and underwater projects in Spain, Bulgaria, Hungary, Scotland and England.

-Stephanie is also passionate about education and has taught on a range of UG and PGT modules at the University of Southampton, focusing on terrestrial and underwater survey and excavation techniques.
-Additional qualifications include an MSc in Maritime Archaeology and an MFA in Historic Preservation as well as HSE Scuba, BSAC Assistant Instructor and PADI Rescue scuba diving certifications.
+Stephanie is also passionate about education and has taught on a range of undergraduate and post-graduate modules at the University of Southampton, focused primarily on scientific diving and archaeological field methods.
+Additional degrees/qualifications include an MSc in Maritime Archaeology and an MFA in Historic Preservation as well as HSE Scuba and BSAC Assistant Instructor scuba diving certifications.